What's Included in the Price

 Adelaide-Specific Considerations

 Adelaide's character home suburbs present the most distinctive plasterboard challenge in the city.
 In Norwood, Unley, Prospect, North Adelaide, Goodwood, and Colonel Light Gardens, a large proportion of homes are bluestone or sandstone construction with solid walls and no cavity.
-Lining these walls with plasterboard requires furring channels fixed into the masonry, which creates a gap for insulation and a flat surface for the board.
+Lining these walls with plasterboard requires furring channels fixed into the masonry, creating a gap for insulation and a flat surface for the board.

 Adelaide has a smaller trade pool than Melbourne or Sydney.
 During busy periods, plasterer availability can be tighter and lead times longer.
 For planned renovation work, booking three to four weeks ahead is advisable.